Nsugbe: Modern status

 Over the years, Nsugbe has experienced progress and development.
 It is the proposed administrative station of Orient Petroleum in Anambra State.
 Nwafor Orizu College of Education is also located in Nsugbe.
 The town has produced notable academics, including Asso.
-Prof. Christian Onyebuchi Ifediora, Associate professor, Griffith University Medical School, Gold Coast, Australia; Family Physician and Fellow, Royal Australian College of General Practitioners; Founder and President, OCI Foundation.
-Rev. Sr. Uju Dibua, a professor of Epidemiology and Public Health at the University of Nigeria, Nsukka.
-Chkwudi Menkiti, a professor of Chemical Engineering, and Fidelis Emoh, a professor of Real Estate and Valuation, are both professors at Nnamdi Azikiwe University in Awka.
+Prof. Christian Onyebuchi Ifediora, associate professor, Griffith University Medical School, Gold Coast, Australia; family physician and fellow, Royal Australian College of General Practitioners; founder and president, OCI Foundation.
+He is also a PhD holder.
+Rev. Sr. Uju Dibua, a professor of epidemiology and public health at the University of Nigeria, Nsukka.
+Chkwudi Menkiti, a professor of chemical engineering, and Fidelis Emoh, a professor of real estate and valuation, are both professors at Nnamdi Azikiwe University in Awka.

 Nsugbe has also been home to prominent politicians such as Senator Alphonsus Igbeke (Ubanese) and Senator Tony Okechukwu Nwoye, both representing the Anambra North constituency.
 Honorable Barrister Hyacinth Aniegboka Nweke and Honorable Nweke Menkiti have served as commissioners in Anambra State.
-Honorable Barrister Tochukwu Nweke currently serves as the legal adviser to the executive Governor of Anambra State.
+Honorable Barrister Tochukwu Nweke currently serves as the legal adviser to the executive governor of Anambra State.

 In the civil service, individuals like Ajulu and Dr. Dan Ezeanwu have reached the pinnacle of their careers as permanent secretaries in Anambra State.
 Their contributions have greatly influenced the development of the civil service in the region.

 Nsugbe has also made significant contributions in the realm of sports.

 The town has produced illustrious individuals such as the late Okechukwu Isima and Obinna Nsofor, who have left their mark in the national football team, the Super Eagles of Nigeria.
 Their achievements have brought pride to the community and inspired young aspiring athletes.

 Additionally, Nsugbe is home to the monastic presence of Our Lady of Angels, a Cistercian community.
 The presence of the monastery contributes to the spiritual and religious fabric of the town, offering a place of worship and spiritual guidance.

+Climate change

+Nsugbe, like many riverine and low-lying communities in Anambra State, has experienced noticeable effects of climate change in recent years.
+These effects are mainly reflected in changing rainfall patterns, rising temperatures, and increased weather variability.
+Rainfall has become less predictable, with periods of intense downpours followed by longer dry spells, disrupting traditional agricultural calendars.

+The community’s proximity to major waterways, including the Anambra River and River Niger floodplains, increases its vulnerability to climate-related impacts.
+Heavier rainfall events linked to climate change have raised the risk of flooding, soil erosion, and waterlogging of farmlands.
+During the dry season, higher temperatures contribute to heat stress and reduced soil moisture, affecting crop productivity.

+Climate change has also placed pressure on livelihoods in Nsugbe, particularly farming and fishing, which depend on stable weather conditions.
+In response, state agencies such as the Anambra State Ministry of Environment promote environmental awareness, flood-risk education, and climate-adaptation measures aimed at reducing the impact of extreme weather events on vulnerable communities.